sunbird-cb/mentoring/documentation/latest/native/MentorEd-Setup-README.md

 7. **Enabling Citus And Setting Distribution Columns (Optional)**

-    MentorEd relies on PostgreSQL as its core database system.
+    The application relies on PostgreSQL as its core database system.
 To boost performance and scalability, users can opt to enable the Citus extension.
 This transforms PostgreSQL into a distributed database, spreading data across multiple nodes to handle large datasets more efficiently as demand grows.

-    > NOTE: Currently only available for Linux based operation systems.
+    > **Note:** Currently only available for Linux based operation systems.

     1. Download mentoring `distributionColumns.sql` file.